b2a3e8/jekyll-theme-console/home.md

 # user@reltale:~$ whoami

 Hi my name is reltale, and I am person with many interests.
-To name a few I enjoy gaming, hacking, and making music.
-My life development made me not care about others as much as I used to but I still hope you find entertainment out of any of my work.
+Welcome to my site!

 # SOCIALS:
 <a href="https://www.twitch.tv/reltale">Twitch</a>